annahico/Maquetacio-Nivell3/README.md

 4. Haz push a la rama (git push origin feature/nueva-funcionalidad)
 5. Abre un Pull Request

-English:
-All contributions are welcome!
+#### All contributions are welcome!
 If you want to improve the project:

 1. Fork the repository
 2. Create a branch (git checkout -b feature/new-feature)